 Q: How do I know if my whole AI-generated file has more hidden hallucinations?

 Run TypeScript in strict mode and your test suite, both with full coverage.
 If both pass and runtime behavior matches the spec, you are clean.
-Type-check + tests catch ~90% of signature hallucinations.
+Type-check plus tests catch the large majority of signature hallucinations; the rest are usually loosely-typed option keys, which the runtime assertion in Step 5 and a quick console.log(JSON.stringify(result)) will surface.

 Tags: #Troubleshooting #AI coding #Hallucination #api #type-errors